FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 While [Firebase](https://firebase.google.com/) is a low cost auth service and a far better choice than rolling your own auth solution, it has some downsides.
 These include:

 * There is only one deployment model, a SaaS offering.
-* You can run Firebase only in the geographies supported by Google.
+* You can run Firebase only in certain geographies.
 * Some OAuth grants are not supported, such as the device grant.
-* Usage limits may throttle required operations.
+* The [usage limits](https://firebase.google.com/docs/auth/limits) may throttle you.
+* Testing and testing environments can be difficult to set up.
+* Logging and troubleshooting is difficult.
+* There is limited validation of data.
+* Authentication emails are not quite as customizable as you may link.
+* Billing may be confusing and take some time to get used to.

 These limitations may be acceptable initially, but eventually you may need a feature not provided by Firebase, such as a unique login provider or the OAuth device grant.
-Or perhaps you want more control over the location of your data.
+Or perhaps you want more control over the location of your data, or a more typical testing and deploymet setup.

 For whatever reason, you may decide you need to move your customer and user data from Firebase.
 Let's take a look at how you might do so.

 ## When you shouldn't migrate

-Firebase strengths as well as weaknesses, and when your application depends on unique features or if the upsides outweigh the downsides, continue to run on Firebase.
+Firebase has strengths as well as weaknesses, and if your application depends on unique features or the upsides outweigh the downsides, continue to run on Firebase.

-For example, if your usage is free, under 50,000 MAUs, and the limitations of Firebase are acceptable, migration doesn't make sense.
+For example, if the customization is acceptable and you are using lots of Firebase features, migration doesn't make sense.
 The fact that Firebase is serverless makes it easy to "set and forget" and allows you to focus on other aspects of your application.
 You know, the features your users want.

-If you need Firebase's other functionality, such as messaging, analytics or the Cloud Firestore NoSQL database, migration won't make sense.
-A standalone auth provider won't provide the breadth of functionality.
+If you need Firebase's messaging, analytics or the Cloud Firestore NoSQL database and are not willing to look at alternatives, migration also won't make sense.
+A standalone auth provider won't provide the breadth of functionality, and you may not want to piece together replacements for everything Firebase offers.

 ## How to migrate

-After you have decided to migrate users from Firebase, the first decision you'll need to make is: "With what will I replace all the other Firebase functionality?"
-You can leave most of your application running on Firebase or move it all to an environment where you have more control.
+If, however, you have decided to migrate from Firebase, the first decision you'll need to make is: "With what will I replace the other Firebase functionality I depend on?"

+One option is to leave parts of your application running on Firebase.

+Another is to migrate it all to an environment where you have more control.
 What makes sense here depends on what other Firebase functionality you use.

+Such guidance is beyond the scope of this article, though there is plenty of discussion on the internet.
+Here's an [article about moving from Firebase to AWS](https://aws.amazon.com/blogs/startups/migrating-your-startup-from-firebase-to-aws/) and here's a [GitHub issue thread discussing alternatives](https://github.com/WelcometoMyGarden/welcometomygarden/issues/106).

 {% include _callout-note.liquid content="This blog post gives general guidance on migration off of Firebase to any other auth provider.
 If you are looking for step by step instructions on how to migrate from Firebase to FusionAuth, please review our [Firebase migration guide](/docs/v1/tech/migration-guide/firebase)." %}

-You can also decide if you want to migrate your users in a bulk or drip migration.
+One of the critical pieces of any application infrastructure is, of course, authentication and authorization.
+This post will therefore focus on how to move your users' data.
+In this scenario, decide if you want to migrate your users in a bulk or drip migration.

 ## Bulk migration from Firebase

 The basic steps of a bulk migration are:

 * Set up the new auth system.
-Make sure you map all user functionality and data from Firebase to the new system.
+Make sure you map user functionality and data from Firebase to the new system.
 Ensure the new system supports the [modified scrypt hashing algorithm](https://firebase.google.com/docs/reference/admin/java/reference/com/google/firebase/auth/hash/Scrypt) used by Firebase.
-* Retrieve user data from Firebase.
+* Export your user data from Firebase.
 You can do this with the Firebase CLI: `firebase auth:export users.json --format=JSON --project your_project_id`.
 * Massage the exported user data into a format acceptable to your new provider, using whatever data transformation tools you are comfortable with.
 * Upload the user data to the new provider.
 * Create configuration in the new auth system corresponding to the applications previously set up in Firebase.
-You should also customize the user interface, messages, MFA methods and any other specific settings that are relevant.
+You should also customize the user interface, messages, MFA methods and any other specific relevant settings.
 * Update your custom, COTS or OSS applications to point to the new auth system.
 * Disable the sign-in methods in your Firebase application to ensure that all of your users are authenticating against the new system.